 3.3.17.
 Parking for shops and offices in Fentham Road and the High Street in Hampton-in-Arden remains a problem due to the narrowness of the carriageway and the acute blind bend at the top of High Street.
 Various options have been suggested to alleviate this problem, including yellow lines, but none have proved workable or acceptable.
+The narrow bridges over the Grand Union Canal in Catherine-de-Barnes and Patrick Bridge over the River Blythe are also problematic for through traffic.

-KEY ACTION TRA8 - ROAD SAFETY: The Parish Council will continue to seek a satisfactory solution to the parking issues within Hampton-in-Arden in conjunction with Solihull MBC Highways department.
+KEY ACTION TRA8 - ROAD SAFETY: The Parish Council will continue to seek a satisfactory solution to the parking issues within the Parish of Hampton-in-Arden in conjunction with Solihull MBC Highways Department.
 To alleviate the danger to pedestrians using the narrow High Street pavements in Hampton-in-Arden and in Catherine-de-Barnes village the Parish Council will work with Solihull MBC to seek 20mph restrictions imposed in the areas of risk and where customer and delivery parking is acute, dangerous but unavoidable.